Random-Access-Exomemory/fosscord.py/docs/intro.rst

 ==============

-This is the documentation for Pycord, a library for Python to aid in creating applications that utilise the Discord API.
+This is the documentation for Pycord, a library for Python to aid in creating applications that utilise the Fosscord API.

 Prerequisites
 ---------------